peter/clojure-cms-api/README.md

 This is a starter kit (template) that forms the foundation for a CMS REST API based on Mongodb/Clojure.
-Features include token based user authentication, JSON schema validation, versioning, relationships, changelog, and a model API with before/after callbacks on create/update/delete operations.
+Features include token based user authentication, JSON schema validation, versioning, publishing, relationships, changelog, and a model API with before/after callbacks on create/update/delete operations.

 The history of this app is that it is a re-implementation and simplification of the